Saraswathi-V/Parquet_cli/readme.md

 The project supports:

+- Rust-based CLI implementation
 - Input and output directories
 - Target file size
 - Dry-run mode
 - Verbose logging
 - Schema validation
 - Summary reporting
-- Automated testing
+- Rust testing

-The final outcome is a working data engineering CLI tool that reduced **100 small Parquet files into 2 compacted Parquet files**, processed **500,000 rows**, and reduced the demo dataset size from **212.76 MB to 55.28 MB** while preserving the same data and schema.
+The final outcome is a working Rust data engineering CLI tool that reduced **100 small Parquet files into 2 compacted Parquet files**, processed **500,000 rows**, and reduced the demo dataset size from **212.76 MB to 55.28 MB** while preserving the same data and schema.

 ---

 ## Short Summary

-This project is called **Parquet Compactor CLI**.
+This project is called **Parquet Compactor CLI - Rust**.

 It solves the small file problem in data engineering by compacting many small Parquet files into fewer larger files.

 The tool reads Parquet files from an input directory, groups them based on a target size such as `128MB` or `256MB`, and writes compacted output files to an output directory.

-The project uses Python, PyArrow, Typer, pathlib, logging, and pytest.
+The project uses Rust, Cargo, clap, Apache Arrow Rust, Parquet Rust, walkdir, tracing, and cargo test.

 The tool supports dry-run mode, verbose logging, schema validation, and summary reporting.

-The final outcome is a working command-line tool that reduced **100 small Parquet files into 2 compacted Parquet files**, processed **500,000 rows**, and reduced the demo dataset size from **212.76 MB to 55.28 MB** while preserving the same data and schema.
+The final outcome is a working Rust command-line tool that reduced **100 small Parquet files into 2 compacted Parquet files**, processed **500,000 rows**, and reduced the demo dataset size from **212.76 MB to 55.28 MB** while preserving the same data and schema.